- Skip Ahead to

 When you’re not going to be working or available to collaborate with your teammates, use the vacation indicator to let them know.

 This is an account-wide setting, so you will appear as away in all of the Organizations and Workspaces you belong to.

 - Click your profile photo in the top bar and select My Settings...

 - Navigate to the Profile tab

-- Enter the first and last day of your vacation (indicating the time you'll be away)
+- Enter the first and last day you'll be away

 - Tick to enable push notifications whilst you're away

 Once you’ve set your status as away, your profile photo will appear dimmed and your away status will appear whenever anyone hovers over your profile photo.